Getting the marketing price right when selling your home, what is the most successful strategy?

 Final Thoughts

 Before setting your asking price, make sure you’re working with an estate agent who understands the local market, your property's potential, and how to protect its value.
-At Property Connections, our advice is always grounded in honesty, strategy, and results
+At Property Connections, our advice is always grounded in honesty, strategy, and results.

-Always ask and make sure you are happy with the reasoning behind marketing your home at a much lower price than home report value.
+Our top tip- Always ask and make sure you are happy with the reasoning behind marketing your home at a much lower price than home report value.

 Call us: 01506 650 550